kachi-cmd/Project-Management-Portfolio/agile projects/petAppp by kachi/README.md

     <img   />
 </div>

+ Click to view the PetAppp-by-kachi prototype:
 <a href="https://www.figma.com/proto/AJBsSEajVnzeoc0XYsAjZP/PetApp-playground?type=design&node-id=11-281&t=nVchiW5qGIlHISBC-1&scaling=scale-down&page-id=11%3A280&starting-point-node-id=11%3A281&mode=design"
-> Click to view the PetAppp-by-kachi prototype</a>
+> </a>

 Feel free to explore the prototype to get an interactive preview of the PetAppp-by-Kachi.